 - Self-service

-These tools help with modeling data and using larger big data stores.
+These tools help with modelling data and using larger big data shops.
 Predictive analytics can also be used by these tools to help with identifying which pieces of data are valuable to the overall success of an organisation.
-Advanced tools are used almost exclusively by specially-trained data scientists, and tend to focus heavily on the assimilation, distillation, and integration of data.
+Advanced tools are used almost exclusively by specially-trained data scientists and tend to focus heavily on the assimilation, distillation and integration of data.

 Certain tools may feature some amount of overlap between the categories, making them well-suited to different kinds of data use.